aws-amplify/docs/js/angular.md

 {% include sign-up-fields.html %}

 The following example will replace all the default sign up fields with the ones defined in the `signUpFields` array.
-It will also indicate that the `Email` field will be used to sign up with.
 In `app.component.ts`:
 ```js
 import { Component } from '@angular/core';